PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 !!! note

-	Design of Bamboo Part E has slightly evolved during Planktoscope V2.6 life.
+	Design of Bamboo Part E has evolved during Planktoscope V2.6 life.
 You may obtain a slightly different part as shown in the picture.
 Assembly process is the same.

 ![Finalize Main Assembly 6.png](images/Finalize_Main_Assembly_6.png "Finalize Main Assembly 6.png")